Cadbury's Chocolate Factory, Tasmania: Factory construction

 Commencing construction in 1920, the factory was built entirely of white ferro-concrete.
 Consisting of 12000 cuyd of concrete, weighing approximately 22000 tonnes, the factory was designed as six rectangular blocks, five of which containing three stories measuring 150 × 50 ft.
 These included ancillary buildings for the warehouse and power and transformer houses, which were interconnected by covered arches on each floor.

 Forty workers (consisting of twenty-four men and sixteen women) from the original Cadbury factory in Birmingham and Bristol in the United Kingdom relocated to Tasmania to oversee the factory construction and train newly recruited staff.

-Cadbury's Chocolate Factory at Claremont was officially opened on 21 October 1921.
+Cadbury-Fry-Pascall Factory at Claremont was officially opened on 21 October 1921.
 Between March and May 1922, Cadbury's Managing Director Dorothy Cadbury visited the factory, overseeing working conditions from both the perspective of the employee and employer.
 Her parents, Chairman of Directors Barrow Cadbury and Dame Geraldine Cadbury DBE, and sister Geraldine Mary Cadbury accompanied her on the visit.

 Bound for Sydney, the first shipment left Cadbury's Claremont on Saturday 8 April 1922, containing Pascall confectionery.
 Dorothy and Barrow Cadbury returned to Claremont in 1930.

 Designed by architects Hutchinson & Walker, an additional three-story building measuring 340 ft in length was erected in 1939 at a cost of £A40,000.